Program Manager, Indigenous Arts

-- In accordance with the terms of employment governing Management/PSP employees, this is a full time position for a 6 month term, subject to extension.
+- In accordance with the terms of employment governing Management/PSP employees, this is a permanent, full time position, subject to a 6 month probationary period.

 - Please include a cover letter demonstrating how your experience translates to this position and why you are interested in becoming part of our team.

 - We will be accepting applications for Program Manager, Indigenous Arts until 11:59pm MT on Sunday, October 24, 2021, however, we will be reviewing resumes and screening candidates on an ongoing basis.

 School Social Worker - Community Care Team (Indig…

 Career with York Region District School Board (va…

 York Region District School Board